calixo888/blog/posts/outsourcing-development-work.md

 In conclusion, outsourcing is a great concept.
 It helps businesses move faster, and helps compensate for technical skill in certain organizations.
 The decision of whether you decide to outsource development work or not is a decision that will vary between different scenarios.

-If you have any questions about outsourcing development, feel free to connect and message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!
+I'm currently building [1Academy](https://1academy.org), so if you have any questions, feel free to message me on [LinkedIn](https://www.linkedin.com/in/calix-huang/)!